Opioid Addiction, Abuse & Types

 What Are the Potential Signs of an Opioid Use Disorder?

 Opioid use disorders can cause physical, mental, and behavioral changes.
 People may feel drowsy, and they could experience weight loss.
-Flu-like symptoms might occur frequently, and some individuals may have sleep disturbances or changes in sleeping patterns.
+Flu-like symptoms might occur frequently.
+Some individuals may have sleep disturbances or changes in sleeping patterns.
 Decreases in libido could be present.

 Mentally and behaviorally, patients with opioid use disorders could be unable to regulate their opioid use due to uncontrollable cravings for opioids.
-They may continue to use opioids even if they are experiencing worsening depression or other mental health side effects associated with these medications.
+They may continue to use opioids even if they are experiencing worsening depression or other mental side effects.
 They might also feel that they need more and more of the opioids to achieve euphoria and relieve pain.

-When opioid use disorders are present, the individual may withdraw from social activities, and they could isolate themselves from family and friends.
+When opioid use disorders are present, the individual may withdraw from social activities, isolating themselves from family and friends.
 There may be new financial difficulties that occur suddenly, and people could repeatedly ask family and friends to borrow money.
 School and work performance may be negatively impacted, and patients could start having relationship conflicts with family, friends, and co-workers.

 People with opioid use disorders could have withdrawal symptoms if they are unable to obtain opioids or if they drastically reduce their dose due to lack of supply.
 If this happens, family members and friends might notice that the person has mood swings and appears sweaty.
 Diarrhea could occur as well.